pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/cross-union.md

 ## Cross Input

-In a cross input, Pachyderm exposes every combination of datums, or a cross-product, from each of your input repository to your code in a single run.
+In a cross input, Pachyderm exposes every combination of datums, or a cross-product, from each of your input repositories to your code in a single run.
-In other words, a cross input
-combines all the datums and provides them to the pipeline that uses this combination as input and treats each combination as a separate datum.
+In other words, a cross input pairs every datum in one repository with each datum in another, creating sets of datums.
+Your transformation code is provided one of these sets at the time to process.

-For example, you have repositories `A` and `B` with the following
+For example, you have repositories `A` and `B` with three datums each with the following structure:
-structures:

 **Note:** For this example, the glob pattern is set to `/*`.

-Repository `A` has the following structure:
+Repository `A` has three files at the top level:

 ```bash
 A